 This is the English translation of the text as it appears in Fr.
 Matthew Britt’s 1922 text of The Hymns of the Breviary and Missal:

-O Root of Jesus, who standest as the ensign of the people, before whom kings shall not their lips; to whom the Gentiles shall pray: come and deliver us, tarry now no more.
+O Root of Jesus, who standest as the ensign of the people, before whom kings shall not open their lips; to whom the Gentiles shall pray: come and deliver us, tarry now no more.